Distributing Linux builds

 Game engines like Unity take care of bundling any required libraries directly in their export - some of them will give you a folder that you can just compress and upload to itch.io, the app will install and run them, no questions asked.

 For Unity in particular, you can use the 'Universal' export option that is similar to the manual method described below:

 If you aren't familiar with Linux at all, the most effective use of your resources might be to let someone else handle it.
 There is a lot of knowledge involved, and if you're not the tinkering type, a lot of frustration in store.

 Some people port games to Linux for a living — finding them online shouldn't be too hard.
-If you have a Publisher, they might be able to connect you to someone.
-If they can't, get a better publisher.
+If you have a Publisher, they might be able to connect you to someone.1

 If you're compiling binaries yourselves, either using a lower-level game engine, or coding your own, then you need to bundle the required libraries yourself.